-- Summarize all hazards and the mitigation strategies/barriers adopted for each. - Summarize the results of or plans for safety critical testing to demonstrate your payload's safety. - Describe your handling, testing and calibration, and recovery procedures, with an emphasis on how to keep crews safe while handling your payload. - i.
-A concept of operations diagram may be helpful here.
+- Summarize all hazards and the mitigation strategies/barriers adopted for each. - Summarize the results of or plans for safety critical testing to demonstrate your payload's safety. - Describe your handling, testing and calibration, and recovery procedures, with an emphasis on how to keep crews safe while handling your payload.

-5.3.
+4.3.
 Documentation